When does my class start & what time?

-I didn’t finish something last term – can I come in and use the Main Workshop or Members’ Room to do this?
+I didn’t finish something last term – can I come in and use the teaching workshops or Members’ Workshop to do this?

-CPS members are entitled to use the Members’ Room at the current drop-in rate during opening hours or when classes are running after they complete a workshop orientation.
+Canberra Potters members are entitled to use the Members’ Workshop at the current drop-in rate during opening hours or when classes are running after they complete a workshop orientation.

-Key holders (members who’ve successfully applied for key access to CPS after 6 months of membership and have completed an orientation) can access the workshop at any time.
+Key holders (members who’ve successfully applied for key access to Canberra Potters after 6 months of membership and have completed an orientation) can access the workshop at any time.

-Non-members are unfortunately not able to use the Main Workshop or Members’ Room between terms but may access the glaze room to glaze unfinished work and leave it for firing during the shop opening hours of Thursday to Sunday 10am-4pm.
+Non-members are unfortunately not able to use the teaching workshops or Members’ Workshop between terms but may access the glaze room to glaze unfinished work and leave it for firing during the shop opening hours of Thursday to Sunday 10am-4pm.
 However, you must be cleared up and ready to leave by 4pm.
 If you have enrolled in a new term of classes then your unfinished work can be completed then.